-Boy X - the third play in The Stereo Trilogy
+Boy X - the first play in the Blade Trilogy

 Four boys stand at a graveside.
 Boy X is dead.
 Another 16-year old murdered.
 The cycle of revenge begins again.

-Arc's hard-hitting new play Boy X - the third in the powerful Stereo Trilogy by Clifford Oliver - is performing for school, college and adult audiences throughout 2010.
+Arc's hard-hitting play Boy X - the third in the powerful Stereo Trilogy written by Clifford Oliver and originally directed by Carole Pluckrose, and now the first play in the new Blade Trilogy - continues to perform for school, college and adult audiences throughout the UK.

 About Boy X

 Boy X builds on the themes of Stereo and To Die For, exploring weapon-carrying, gang culture and violent crime.
-The play is performed by four of Arc's dynamic young actors who, along with actor Troy Glasgow, helped develop the story through workshops drawing upon real experiences of living on gang dominated estates.
+The play was originally developed and performed by four of Arc's dynamic young actors who, along with actor Troy Glasgow, helped create the story through workshops drawing upon real experiences of living on gang-dominated estates.
 The play is followed by a lively discussion where young people are offered a safe forum to talk about their feelings, fears and the complex pressures they experience.

 Images by Katie Snooks